Accept & Reject Statement-Based Uncertainty Models: Gamble Relations

 So preference is irreflexive and transitive (and therefore also antisymmetric), which makes it a strict partial ordering.
 This, together with the interpretation attached to the accept and reject type statements from which it derives, makes it ideally suited for decision making.

 We say that two gambles~$f$ and~$g$ are \demph{uncomparable} when neither is accepted in exchange for the other:

 Uncomparability is by definition symmetric, but is irreflexive because of Accept Reflexivity.
 Moreover, in general it will not be transitive.
-We wish to stress that uncomparability of two gambles corresponds to the absence of an acceptability relation between them; so, e.g., two gambles that are mutually unpreferred are uncomparable, but arguably in a different way than two gambles between which there is no relationship whatsoever.
+We wish to stress that uncomparability of two gambles corresponds to the absence of an acceptability relation between them.
+So, for example, two gambles that are mutually unpreferred are uncomparable, but arguably in a different way than two gambles between which there is no relationship whatsoever, as in this latter case uncomparability is caused by a lack of statements instead of by the nature of the applicable statements.

 For all the gamble relations introduced above, denote them generically by $\mathrel{\Box}$, the following property follows from Mixture Independence with $h=-g$ and $\mu=\frac12$:

 This property can be considered as a conceptual intermediate step when moving between gamble relations and models, using Equations~\eqref{eq:gamble-rel-def}, \eqref{eq:gamble-rel-indiff}, \eqref{eq:gamble-rel-fav}, and \eqref{eq:gamble-rel-incomp}.